What Has Research Shown About Processing Subliminal Messages

 Perception and Attention

 Studies have shown that subliminal stimuli can influence perceptual processes.
-For instance, subliminal priming can affect how quickly and accurately people identify related stimuli.
+Here's a good example: subliminal priming can affect how quickly and accurately people identify related stimuli.
 Additionally, subliminal cues can capture attention, even when individuals are not consciously aware of them.

 • Subliminal Priming: This involves presenting a subliminal stimulus (the prime) before a target stimulus.
 Research has consistently shown that subliminal primes can speed up responses to related target stimuli, suggesting that the prime activates associated concepts in memory.